-To install and setup MongoDB community server on an Azure VM or AWS EC2, the recommended way is to install using the image available in the cloud marketplaces.
-Deploy a MongoDB server running community edition on Ubuntu Server or CentOS Server.
+To install and setup MongoDB community server on an Azure VM or AWS EC2, the recommended way is to install using the image available in the cloud marketplaces maintained by Cloud Infrastructure Services.
+Deploy a MongoDB server running community edition on Ubuntu Server, Debian or CentOS Server.
 Self host your own MongoDB database server in the cloud.

 Getting Started with MongoDB

 Most Unix-like operating systems limit the system resources that a process may use.
 These limits may negatively impact MongoDB operation, and should be adjusted.
 See UNIX ulimit Settings for the recommended settings for your platform.